 The Audit Committee has adopted a written charter, which has been approved by the Board of Directors.
 The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements with management, which has primary responsibility for the consolidated financial statements, and with the Company's independent registered public accounting firm.
 The Company's independent registered public accounting firm is responsible for expressing opinions on the conformity of the Company's audited consolidated financial statements with generally accepted accounting principles and on the Company's internal controls over financial reporting.
 The Audit Committee has discussed with the Company's independent registered public accounting firm, which was Deloitte & Touche LLP and the member firms of Deloitte Touche Tohmatsu (collectively referred to as "Deloitte") for 2013 and 2012, the matters that are required to be discussed by applicable standards of the Public Company Accounting Oversight Board ("PCAOB"), including Auditing Standard No.16, "Communication with Audit Committees", as adopted by the PCAOB, as well as Rule 2-07 of Regulation S-X of the SEC-"Communication with Audit Committees."
 Deloitte has also provided to the Audit Committee their communication required by PCAOB Ethics and Independence Rule 3526, "Communications with Audit Committees Concerning Independence," and the Audit Committee discussed with Deloitte the firm's independence.
-The Audit Committee also considered and determined the provision by Deloitte of non-audit related services is compatible with the independence standard.
-The Audit Committee recommended to the Board of Directors that the consolidated financial statements audited by Deloitte for 2013 and 2012 be included in the Company's Annual Report on Form 10-K for 2013, and the Committee has appointed Deloitte as the Company's independent registered public accounting firm for 2014.
+The Audit Committee also considered and determined the provision by Deloitte of non-audit related services, which for 2013 consisted of our Advisor segmentation project and for 2012 consisted primarily of tax services, is compatible with the independence standard.
+The Audit Committee recommended to the Board of Directors that the consolidated financial statements audited by Deloitte for 2013 and 2012 be included in the Company's Annual Report on Form 10-K for 2013, and the Committee has appointed Deloitte as the Company's independent registered public accounting fir

-John J. Brennan, Chairman Anne M. Mulcahy James S. Riepe March [], 2014
+John J. Brennan, Chairman Anne M. Mulcahy James S. Riepe March 26, 2014

-PROPOSAL 4: ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 5: ADVISORY VOTE ON EXECUTIVE COMPENSATION

-The Compensation Discussion and Analysis beginning on page [] of this proxy statement describes our executive compensation program and the compensation decisions that the Compensation Committee and Board of Directors made in 2013 with respect to the compensation of our named executive officers.
+The Compensation Discussion and Analysis beginning on page 18 of this proxy statement describes our executive compensation program and the compensation decisions that the Compensation Committee and Board of Directors made in 2013 with respect to the compensation of our named executive officers.
 The Board of Directors is asking stockholders to cast a non-binding, advisory vote FOR the following resolution: